Key takeaways

 If knowledge creation or discovery requires extra effort outside the operational system, adoption slows and automation potential remains limited.

-What is a knowledge management system used for?
+What is an example of a knowledge management system?

 Subscribe to the Console Blog